The possibilities for fun and adventure in Alaska are endless. Below are some of the most popular tourist activities.

 Brooks Falls Katmai National Park

-Best Viewing Times: Peaks in mid-July and again in September (but be prepared for cool, wet weather).
+Best Viewing Times: Peaks in mid-July and again in September (prepare for cool, wet weather)

 Katmai National Park